A Letter to My Unborn Baby on Mother's Day - Baby Chick

 My Dearest Son,

-It’s unbelievable to me that you are inside my belly and that I am writing to you–our very first letter!—days before Mother’s Day.
+It’s unbelievable that you are inside my belly and I am writing to you–our very first letter!—days before Mother’s Day.
 You are about the size of a sweet potato right now.
 That’s your father’s favorite vegetable, I’m convinced.
 Even though you would be able to fit inside the palm of my hand at this time, you have already filled my heart.

 it's a boy, gender reveal, a letter to my unborn baby